 Data from the IRS showed that the average tax refund in 2016 was $2,857.

 Getting a refund on your taxes is always great, but in actuality, last year almost 111 million taxpayers really gave Uncle Sam an interest-free loan that totaled over $317 billion.

-If you expect you will be getting a extra large tax refund, you can increase your tax withholding so you will get less money back next year.
-This might counter-intuitive at first, but unless you are someone who is bad at budgeting, that extra money will be returned to your paychecks for you to pay your bills and interest bearing debts now instead giving the government a free loan until next spring.
+If you expect you will be getting an extra large tax refund, you can increase your tax withholding so you will get less money back next year.
+This might counter-intuitive at first, but unless you are someone who is bad at budgeting, that extra money will be returned to your paychecks for you to pay your bills and interest-bearing debts now instead of giving the government a free loan until next spring.

 For many people, getting a tax refund is like a windfall because the government has been saving that money for them without them having to do a thing.

 What To Do With Your Tax Refund

 Here are some smart ideas on what to do with your tax refund.

 In a recent Bankrate survey, almost 30% of Americans have no emergency savings.
 Depending on your situation, you should have at least three to six months worth of expenses in a savings account in case of unexpected events such as a job loss, car trouble, or an emergency room visit.
 You will also sleep better not living paycheck to paycheck.

 Pay down your credit card debt